 This module provides an introduction to features of experimental design for causal inference.
 The module introduces the potential outcomes framework and covers randomisation methods and statistical inference under different experimental design.

-An introduction to online experiments.
+An introduction to online experiments, machine learning and MRP.

 Students will be given opportunities to present their own work and receive feedback from instructors and lecturers.